 These Flourless Strawberry Chocolate Chip Cookies have been my kryptonite for the past week as they’ve been living in my fridge.
 See, I’m normally pretty good at resisting my treats (otherwise I’d probably weigh a lot more!), but these?

 I can’t seem to resist them.
 Usually, I let baked goods hang out in my fridge or freeze until I can bring them to a friend or one of my parent’s, for them to bring to work.
 These ended up devoured ALL on my own.
 I crushed them, usually enjoying one at night with my hot tea, and each bite was so good 😋.
 They were inspired by another favorite of mine, these Flourless Almond Butter Chocolate Chip Cookies.

-To get these cookies in the oven, you’ll need a couple things: cashew butter, coconut sugar, a real egg or a flax egg, baking soda, freeze-dried strawberries, and chocolate chips.
+To get these cookies in the oven, you’ll need a few things: cashew butter, coconut sugar, a real egg or a flax egg, baking soda, freeze-dried strawberries, and chocolate chips.
 That’s it!

-Cashew butter is the base of these cookies, and it replaces the fat and the flour that most cookies require by providing both moisture and structure.
+Cashew butter is the base of these cookies.
+It replaces the fat and the flour that most cookies require by providing both moisture and structure.
 You could use another nut butter here, but the cashew butter is a nice and neutral base that lets the strawberry flavor *shine* and live it’s best life.
 I used roasted cashew butter, but raw would probably be even better since it’s even more neutral.